Guide to the 6502 Assembler of the PET 2001 Emulator

 The Program Counter

 The program counter (also PC or location counter) represents the memory address of the current instruction.
 Outside of an instruction, it represents the address, where the next instruction will be inserted.
-There are several ways to address the prorgam counter:
+There are several ways to address the program counter:

 * = $1234